domaframework/doma-tools-for-intellij/CONTRIBUTING.md

 ## Reporting Issues

-- Use the [GitHub Issues page](https://github.com/domaframework/doma-tools-for-intellij/issues) to report bugs or request features.
+  Use the [GitHub Issues page](https://github.com/domaframework/doma-tools-for-intellij/issues) to report bugs or request features.
+  Write the issue in English to share it with many people.

 ## Contact

 Let's work together to make this project better!

 If you have any questions or suggestions, feel free to open an issue or contact the maintainers via GitHub.
-Write the issue in English to share it with many people.

 ## Prerequisites

-- **JDK 17**
-- **Git** (Install Git and configure your GitHub access)
+- Install **Git** and configure your GitHub access
+- Install **JDK 17**

 ## Recommended IntelliJ IDEA Plugins